xlladdins/xll/docs/Excel4MacrosE-G.md

     > current settings for the color\_num you specify.
 Color\_num is a
     > required argument for the dialog-box form of this function.

->
+> &nbsp;

 **Related Function**

-COLOR.PALETTE   Copies a color palette from one workbook to another
+COLOR.PALETTE&nbsp;&nbsp;&nbsp;Copies a color palette from one workbook to another

 Return to [top](#E)